Michonster/rPI-Arcade/Unity_On_PI/README.md

 </ol>

 ## Play Certification:
+Note: Unable to set/get a GSF ID using the android system downloaded
 <ol>
 <li> On a seperate device, go to <a href="https://github.com/K3V1991/Fix-This-Device-isnt-Play-Protect-certified"> this website</a> and follow the steps to certify the pi </li>'
 </ol>

 ## Downloading Aptoide on Pi:
 <ol>